SpatialBioLab/Ecotrends_MontObEO/README.md

-## Run MontObEO models using ecotrends
+## Run Montobeo models using ecotrends

+In this document you can find the code blocks and files needed to run <a href="https://montobeo.wordpress.com/">MontObEO</a> models using **ecotrends**.

 Ecotrends is an R package for computing a time series of ecological niche models, using species occurrence data and environmental variables to map temporal trends in environmental suitability.
 You can see more information on the <a href="https://github.com/AMBarbosa/ecotrends">package's github page</a>.

-Here you will find the code blocks and files needed to model species as performed in the <a href="https://montobeo.wordpress.com/">MontObEO project</a>.

 ### Installation